 Environmental Education Fund

 The Environmental Education Fund was established in 2009 by a generous donor who wanted to connect local youth to the incredible ecology that surrounds them.
-With inland lakes, hardwood forests, “million dollar” sunsets, freshwater springs, coastal sand dunes, migratory bird paths, pastoral countryside and, of course, the beloved Little Traverse Bay – Emmet County boasts an abundance of natural resources for our enjoyment and learning.
+With inland lakes, hardwood forests, “million dollar” sunsets, freshwater springs, coastal sand dunes, migratory bird paths, pastoral countryside, and the beloved Little Traverse Bay, Emmet County boasts an abundance of natural resources for our enjoyment and learning.
 We truly have one of the best “outdoor classrooms” around!

 Environmental Education Fund grants may be used to support nature-based learning for K-12 students in Emmet County.
 Current priorities include: